ay-ay-vasilev/SDL2Game/README.md

 - Better WeaponComponent implementation (add an object for weapon stats).
 - i-frames ?
 - Specific weapon stats for actors in weapon json files?
+- Refactor ECS.h (uninline some methods, inline explicitly the rest)
+- Refactor the debug draw methods!!!

 Future plans:
 - Add a second container for Sprites that should not be outlined? (sword swings)